arangodb/arangodb/Documentation/ImplementorManual/HttpCursor.md

 known in advance.
 In order to free server resources the client should delete the cursor as soon as it is no longer needed.

-To run a selected query, the query details need to be shipped from the client to the server via a HTTP POST request.
+To execute a query, the query details need to be shipped from the client to the server via an HTTP POST request.

 Retrieving query results {#HttpCursorResults}
 =============================================